weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 1. IPFS is an ideal means of template storage as it is decentralised and censorship-resistant.
 2. To save gas, templates should not be stored in contracts.
 Instead, contracts should store their multihash, so they can be retrieved from IPFS.
 3. A simpler default template language is more secure and phishing-resistant than a complex one.
 4. In the context of this EIP, wallet providers are only responsible for ensuring that messages are translated according to the contract's specified template.
-Wallet providers are not responsible for what said contract does with signed data.
+Wallet providers are not responsible for what a said contracts do with signed data.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions